ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 approaches I will be taking.
 Speaking of which, here are the two models I will present:

 1. Elastic & instantaneous

-2. FIXME
+In each of these models, multi-ball collisions are not considered, _i.e._ each interaction is pairwise.

-###  Elastic & instantaneous
+###  (1) Elastic & instantaneous, 1 ball stationary

 In this model, collisions are perfectly elastic, which means no energy dissipates as a result of the collision.
 This is not true for several reasons.
 First of all, pool balls make noise when they collide, and those sound waves are a form of energy dissipation from the system.
 Then there is heat generated via the collision, another form of energy dissipation.
 Are there more instances of energy dissipation?
 Those are the ones I can think of anyways.